 Upon receipt of our request, the Local field Office immediately decided to help Mr. Costa and scheduled an expedited appointment for his biometrics and a week later Mr. Costa was able to receive his document and now he is back in the United States with his family!

 Where there is a Will, there is a Way!

 CONSULATE APPROVED A NON IMMIGRANT VISA FOR A SON OF A PERMANENT RESIDENT AFTER PRIOR DENIAL

 The mother and sister of the 23 years old Dmitrii (the real name is changed) came to my office asking to help them to bring Dmitrii to the US for a family event.

-After the sister and mother came to my office, we reviewed the situation and were able to collect enough evidence of Dmitrii’s ties with his home country so that the consul issued favorable decision on his new visa application.
-We presented proof of Dmitrii’s college attendance and classes; part time job contract; his fiancé’s statement; letters of recommendation from local religious organizations; as well as titles to his apartment and a car.
+After the sister and mother came to my office, we reviewed the situation and were able to collect enough evidence of Dmitrii’s ties with his home country so that the consul issued a favorable decision on his new visa application.
+We presented proof of Dmitrii’s college attendance and classes; part-time job contract; his fiancé’s statement; letters of recommendation from local religious organizations; as well as titles to his apartment and a car.

 ASYLUM APPLICANT RECEIVED EMPLOYMENT AUTHORIZATION AFTER MOTION TO RESTART THE CLOCK

 Mr. Samir (we changed his name) contacted my office after his application for EAD was denied and he was informed that the clock on his case was stopped.
-By that time his application for asylum was pending over nine months, but he was referred to court by an Asylum officer before the 180 days elapsed on his case.
+By that time his application for asylum was pending over nine months, but he was referred to the court by an Asylum officer before the 180 days elapsed on his case.

 Mr. Samir’s then representative made the first Master calendar appearance, asked for an adjournment and disappeared.
 This caused the clock for EAD to stop.